Set your location

 Other disclosures may include:

-• External service providers : to health care professionals, lawyers, counsellors, auditors, financiers, volunteers, agencies and not-for-profits that provide us or you with services (only in limited and appropriate circumstances necessary to carrying out our Services);
+• External service providers: to health care professionals, lawyers, counsellors, auditors, financiers, volunteers, agencies and not-for-profits that provide us or the individual with services (only in limited and appropriate circumstances necessary to carrying out our Services);

 • Other charities: we may provide de-identified statistical information to other charities for marketing purposes;

-• Partners in our education and training programs: who may liaise with you to facilitate your participation and provide post-program support
+• Partners in our education and training programs who may liaise with our stakeholders to facilitate an individual’s participation and provide post-program support, and

 • Cancer Council Australia and other affiliate State and Territory Cancer Councils.